 1. Don’t Scratch: Ice!

 An eczema itch can feel unbearable and your first reaction is to give that itch a good scratch.
 But beware, scratching inflamed skin breaks down the already thin protective top layer and can lead to infection.
-Instead, resist the urge and reach for an ice packet.
+Instead, resist the urge and reach for an ice packet or our Cryo Ice Roller.

 It might sound counter-intuitive to ice down an itch but, hot water dries out the skin leading to more itching and breakouts.
 So, next time you feel the need to scratch, go straight for the cooling sensation of an ice gel pack to calm the itch and inflammation and I promise you’ll prevent what could have been a massive breakout.